Shades of brown: Taupe

 The color taupe is a representation of the average color of the fur of the French mole.
 At a hue of 30, it is classified as an orange-brown.

 The color displayed at right matches the color sample called taupe referenced below in the 1930 book A Dictionary of Color.

 The first use of "taupe" as a color name in English was in the early 19th century (exact year is not known).

 Walnut brown

-Walnut brown is a dark brown color; a representation of the color made from walnut hulls.
+Walnut brown is a dark brown color; a representation of the color of walnut hulls.
 At a hue of 30, it is classified as an orange-brown.